 Q: What are some highs and lows of being a yacht stewardess?
 Do you love what you do?

 A: Oh yes, I love what I do!
 There are highs and lows in every job so I try to imagine them in other industries and for me Yachting wins out as the best option for me at the moment, every time.
 The lows in Yachting are that the work can become monotonous at times, you are never settled in one place for long and there are crew and guest politics that can drive you nuts if you let them.
+Also, it can become quite difficult to remain in a good mood for service when out at sea and thee air conditioner breaks down.
 However, for me that is all trivial.
 The only VERY big low for me is not being able to have as many fruits and veggies on board for myself as I would like because of space.
 I still do everything I can to make it work and I try to help others do the same through my blog.

 The highs in Yachting are that the lifestyle can be very rewarding, exciting and fun at times.
 There is also great potential for travel, making money and investing.
 It is also fantastic to not have many bills, sit in traffic or in a cubicle and have a crew that is like family.